 *We cannot offer a sticker certificate for packages below 250g as they are only applied to packages of 250g and larger by the factory.

 The following are guidelines that can be played with depending on personal preference, but they are a good place to start if this is the first time brewing longjing tea.

 We recommend adding around 3-4g of tea to 250-300ml of water in a cup or fair cup.
 The best temperature range for Longjing is around 80-85C.
-Water over 90C will scald this delicate tea destroying the subtleties of its flavour making it flat.
+Water above this temperature will scald this delicate tea destroying the subtleties of its flavour making it flat.
 There is no need to rinse this tea before drinking.